Hurricane Sandy silences Atlantic City's casinos

 “We came out to see what we could see,” said Wilkerson, who was walking with her daughter and grandson along an empty Pacific Avenue.

+Some industry experts were estimating millions of dollars in lost revenues For Atlantic City.
+Thompson said his company carries insurance for “business interruption” and for property damage.

+In 2010, Atlantic City’s casinos registered $116 million in net income following a nearly $937 million loss the previous year, according to state figures.
+Even with the turnaround, the industry is still slumping.
+In 2004, 6.6 million gamblers boarded buses for Atlantic City.
+That figure dwindled to only 3.3 million in 2010.

-Christie Setliff, an account representative with a company that buses gamblers to Atlantic City from Virginia Beach, Va., was optimistic tourists would be back in town by the weekend.
+Christie Setliff, an account representative with a company that buses gamblers to Atlantic City from Virginia Beach, Va., was optimistic Sandy’s impact would be fleeting and tourists would be back in the casinos by the weekend.

 “I‘m sure by this Saturday, they’ll be open again,” said Setliff, who added that she had not been in touch with any Atlantic City officials about conditions in the resort town.